data61/anonlink-client/docs/cli.rst

 to the command.

-Hashing
+Encoding
 -------

-The command line tool ``anonlink`` can be used to hash a csv file of personally identifiable information.
+The command line tool ``anonlink`` can be used to encode a csv file of personally identifiable information.
 The tool needs to be provided with keys and a :ref:`schema`; it will output a file containing json serialized hashes.

-.. command-output:: anonlink hash --help
+.. command-output:: anonlink encode --help

 Example